BrilliantMustache/MultivariteDTW/README.md

          '[m]x[n]': the first m series are used as queries, and the next n series are used as references.
   methodNameAndSetting: the method name following by the used settings.
          Example:
-            'M3K4Q2': the method is M3, and the maximum number of clusters is 4, the number of quantization levels per dimension is at most 2.
+            'X3K4Q2': the method is X3, and the maximum number of clusters is 4, the number of quantization levels per dimension is at most 2.
+            'Z0Z1Z4': the info about Z0, Z1, and Z4
   fileContent: the content of the file
          'lbs': lower bounds
          'results': DTW-NN results.
 Each row has (DTWdistance, Nearest Neighbor ID, Number of skips)